 Aboriginal and Torres Strait Islander Students

 Each year, up to 17 places are set aside for admission into the Joint Medical Program for applicants of Aboriginal and Torres Strait Islander descent.
-Currently there are 57 Aboriginal and Torres Strait Islander students enrolled in our degree.
-To date 95 Aboriginal and Torres Strait Islander doctors have graduated from our program – a third of the Indigenous doctors in Australia.
+Currently there are 75 Aboriginal and Torres Strait Islander students enrolled in our degree.
+To date 105 Aboriginal and Torres Strait Islander doctors have graduated from our program.

 Preparing for your university studies

 These programs are for school leavers and mature age students who want to build on their current knowledge base and prepare themselves for further studies at university.
-On completion of the program, students will be eligible to apply for entry to the Joint Medical Program.
+On completion of the Yapug or TRACKS program, students will be eligible to participate in the Miroma Bunbilla program.

-For further support and information regarding the tertiary preparation programs please visit:
+For further support and information regarding the tertiary preparation programs:

 |Thurru Indigenous Health Unit||Oorala Aboriginal Centre|

 |The University of Newcastle |

 Oorala Aboriginal Centre

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.